Skip navigation

 Comprehensive School Policies

 Schools can play a critical role in combating the teen vaping epidemic by connecting students with supportive resources, supporting their quit attempts, and implementing comprehensive policies.
+However, Washington State schools often lack resources for nicotine prevention and cessation due to the insufficient state funding.

 Rethinking School Discipline Policies